Arrangonsalves/Banking-System/README.md

 # Banking-System
-Banking system interface with list as it database
+Banking system interface with list as it's database